 Layers are your best friend.

 Start with a long-sleeved base layer.
 This is the piece of clothing closest to your skin.
-You’ll be fine in cotton if you’re just starting out and aren’t outside for very long (ie you’re just trying to run a few blocks without barfing like I was when I started out).
+You’ll be fine in cotton if you’re just starting out and aren’t outside for very long (ie you’re just trying to run a few blocks without barfing like I was).
 You might be a little uncomfortable, but you’re not going to have some catastrophic consequence (this is why I hate the saying “cotton kills” that I see on websites all the time).

 On top of your base layer, add a hoodie, a fleece jacket, puffy vest, pretty much whatever you’re comfortable in or already have.
 If it’s windy, make sure your outermost layer is something like a raincoat or other waterproof/windproof material.